wolfmom/UTAUT3D/README.md

 Open the notebook in Google Colab
 .

-Set INPUT_METHOD (upload, gdrive, or local) in the first cell.
+Set INPUT_METHOD (upload, gdrive, or local) in the first cells.

 Run all cells to replicate analyses.